 In this section, we explore water and food security through two alternative scenarios: In Arid Earth, we simulate a future in which reduced supply and slower advances in technology increase the number of countries facing acute instability pressures driven by water shortages and greater vulnerability to higher food prices.
 In this world, many more countries, including developed countries, and those in practically all regions of the world, experience significantly constrained water resources by 2035.
 The Severe Weather scenario is a future where more severe and erratic weather leads to more volatile crop yields globally, putting countries at even greater risk of political instability and economic degradation.
-Some scientists already believe we are on this path, as the frequency of extreme weather events has increased in recent years (Cai et al., 2014; Coumou & Rahmstorf, 2012).21 to implement solutions to mitigate water insecurity by 2035.
+Some scientists already believe we are on this path, as the frequency of extreme weather events has increased in recent years (Cai et al., 2014; Coumou & Rahmstorf, 2012).

+It is important to note, however, that even in the Base Case, IFs forecasts that many water-scarce regions-such as parts of Africa, Middle East and South Asia-will still lack the resources and governance to implement solutions to mitigate water insecurity by 2035.
 Even in those countries with more means to cope with water insecurity, economic growth (mainly in the manufacturing and agricultural sectors) is constrained and food import dependence increases.

-It is important to note, however, that even in the Base Case, IFs forecasts that many water-scarce regions-such as parts of Africa, Middle East and South Asia-will still lack the resources and governance

-21 For a detailed description of the parameters used in each scenario see Appendix A.
+&lt;sup>21 For a detailed description of the parameters used in each scenario see Appendix A.

 In the Base Case, water demand increases by 14 percent compared to levels today.
 This demand is forecast to be met largely through renewable freshwater resources (surface and ground) since desalinated water is forecast see only a modest increase in its share of total supply (remaining below 3 percent until 2035).
-Nevertheless, desalination could cost as much as \$31 billion.22
+Nevertheless, desalination could cost as much as \$31 billion.